UtkarshGarg-UG/Quadratic_Solver_Transformer/README.md

+* The fully trained model has >99.65% of accuracy on validation set

+# Setting Up Environment
+*
+* cd into the code folder
+* create a virtual env using pip: python -m venv YOUR_ENV_NAME
+* activate the env: source YOUR_ENV_NAME/bin/activate
+* run: pip install -r requirements.txt

 # Evaluation

-* The fully trained model has >99.65% of accuracy on validation set
-* We expect the test file to be names test.txt
+* We expect the test file to be named test.txt
 * Format for test.txt => -8*x*(3\*x+14)=-24*x*\*2-112\*x
 * It returns the accuracy (exact match)
 * Then run
      > python main.py -t

 # Training